geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 **Lock Mechanism**:

-- Both obsidian eyes must be pressed simultaneously
+- Both moonstone eyes must be pressed simultaneously
 - The Draconic passphrase _"Stone hearts beat with temporal rhythm"_ must be spoken while pressing the eyes
 - The eyes require firm, deliberate pressure - a casual touch won't activate them

 **Discovery**:

-- **DC 12 Investigation**: Reveals the Draconic inscription around the lid's edge
-- **DC 15 Investigation**: Notices that the obsidian eyes can be depressed slightly, suggesting they're meant to be pressed
+- **DC 15 Investigation**: Notices that the moonstone eyes can be depressed slightly, suggesting they're meant to be pressed
+- DC 15 Arcana: Realizes there's both a mechanical and a magical element to unlocking the chest.
+- DC 18 Arcana or Investigation: "Stone ears hear" must mean there's a spoken passphrase.
 - Anyone who has read Lady Emer's poetry and succeeds on a **DC 10 Intelligence check** recognizes the "stone" theme connection to her poems

 **Trap** (Wrong passphrase, no passphrase, or pressing eyes without speaking):

 #### Trap Activation

-> The obsidian eyes suddenly flash with brilliant light.
+> The moonstone eyes suddenly flash with brilliant light.
 The person touching the chest must immediately make a DC 15 Constitution saving throw.
 On a failure, gray stone begins creeping up their arms from where they touched the eyes, and they become paralyzed as partial petrification sets in.
 >
 > Simultaneously, the carved mouth snaps open with an audible crack, revealing rows of stone teeth.
 A piercing, inhuman shriek erupts from the opening - a sound like grinding stone mixed with a serpent's hiss that seems to reverberate through your very bones.